prateek825/My-Portfolio/README.md

-# My-Portfolio
+# Git & Github Pratice
-This is my Portfolio website.
+This is the local for repository for git and github practice